 Acadia National Park is a small national park in Maine.
 It boasts spectacular nature, great hiking trails, ample birdwatching opportunities, and some of the best foliage in all of Maine.
-But when is the ideal time to visit this national park?
+But when is the ideal time to visit this hidden gem of a Maine national park?

 The short answer is in the fall, but that’s not actually the park’s most popular season.
 Read on to get the long answer, as well as all the information you need to plan your perfect trip to the Acadia National Park!

 The best time to visit Acadia National Park is in the fall.
 The weather is nice, the summer crowds are gone, and the autumn foliage is incredibly beautiful.
 But fall is not the most popular season in the park – that would be summer because of the nice weather and many park events.

 One of the reasons why fall is the best season to visit the park is because the summer crowds disperse.
 There aren’t that many people on the trails, facilities are open until late October, and the mild weather is great whether you prefer the hot or the cold.
 But the main reason is foliage – it’s one of the things that Maine promotes a lot and they even have foliage report websites for the entire state.
 The stunning autumn colors are why you should visit the national park in the fall, preferably when the leaf color change is at its peak.